tkasparaitis/CV/README.md

 ### 2015 06 - 2017 01 *UAB Paysera LT*
 **Developer/B2B support team lead**

-The creation of the E-commerce integrations for diferent platform.
+The creation of the e-commerce integrations for different platform.
 Working with Paysera LT banking solutions (Transfer API, user identification and other).
 Creating reports from diferent source of data (SQL + ElasticSearch).